remind101/amazon-ecs-agent/README.md

 # Amazon ECS Container Agent

-This builds an Amazone ECS Container Agent, with some patches applied for Remind's use.
+This builds an Amazon ECS Container Agent, with some patches applied for Remind's use.

 ## Patches